kjnodes/avail-node-monitoring/README.md

 ## Enable prometheus metrics and open ports

-> **Note:** If your node is located on different server make sure to add `--prometheus-external` flag in your Avail node's startup command.
+> **Note:** Make sure to add `--prometheus-external` flag in your Avail node's startup command.
 If you're using a firewall, ensure that the corresponding ports are open to allow Prometheus to scrape the metrics.

 ## Installation